 Children who do not meet the criteria for an assessment from the CwD or YAT Team may still meet the threshold for children in need services through the locality teams or Early Help service.
 This threshold is determined by the Levels of need guidance which can be found here; Multi agency levels of need guidance (safeguardingworcestershire.org.uk) The premise for seeking additional support associated with a childs disability at Social Care level are;

-1. Children and their families whose main need for services arises out of the child/young person's disability the child/young persons or/and their family's lives (see criteria for levels of support)
+1. Children and their families whose main need for services arises out of the child/young person's disability

 And